1993 Pacific typhoon season: Tropical Storm Winona (Saling)

-Super Typhoon Yancy (Tasing)
+Typhoon Yancy (Tasing)

 The monsoon trough formed a tropical depression on August 27.
 It headed generally westward, reaching tropical storm strength on the 30th and typhoon strength on the 31st.
 Yancy turned to the northeast, where it rapidly intensified to a 150 mi/h super typhoon on the 2nd.
 The storm weakened to a 135 mi/h typhoon before making landfall on southwestern Japan on the 3rd, and dissipated 2 days later over the Sea of Japan.
 Yancy brought strong winds to Japan, amounting to 42 casualties and widespread damage.

 Severe Tropical Storm Zola (Unsing)

 Zola was another weak system that hit Japan.

 Typhoon Abe (Walding)

 Abe was another Typhoon that hit China.

+Abe brought strong winds and heavy rain to Taiwan as it passed south of the island.
+One person was killed from flash flooding.
+In Shantou and Jieyang, 11 people were killed and 290 people were injured.
+116,000 homes, along with numerous crops, telephone poles, and roads suffered damage.
+Economic losses are at 1.685 billion RMB (US$288 million).
+In Hong Kong, a man drowned.
+However, damage to the region was minor.

 Severe Tropical Storm Becky (Yeyeng)

 Becky struck China to the west of Macau at full force.
 The offshore waters in the southern and southwestern part of Hong Kong recorded hurricane-force winds where its hourly mean winds reached 122 km/h with gusts up to 176 km/h at Waglan Island.
-In Cheung Chau, winds increased significantly to 115 km/h hourly before under going maintenance; privately recorded its hourly winds of up to 128 km/h during its first hour of maintenance there in Cheung Chau, and up to 139 km/h 60-minute mean wind just before under going maintenance.
+In Cheung Chau, winds increased significantly to 115 km/h hourly before undergoing maintenance; privately recorded its hourly winds of up to 128 km/h during its first hour of maintenance there in Cheung Chau, and up to 139 km/h 60-minute mean wind just before undergoing maintenance.
 In Tai Mo Shan, its hourly mean winds reached 155 km/h.

 Becky was clearly underestimated and the hurricane signal 10 should have been hoisted as it was justified (hurricane-force winds recorded at southwestern part of Hong Kong when Becky traversed at about 110 km south-southwest of the Royal Observatory).
 Its maximum 10 minute sustained wind speed was estimated to be at around 150 km/h at its closet approach to Hong Kong.

 The typhoon killed 1 taxi driver at a car accident in Hong Kong.

 As of 2017, Becky was revised and upgraded to a minimal typhoon.
+Seven people in Guangdong were killed.
+7,000 homes were destroyed and 50,000 homes were damaged.
+Agriculture was badly affected.
+Damages totaled to 1.52 billion RMB (US$260 million).